 Other Easter recipes you will love

-Easter Candy Bark
+Easy White Chocolate Easter Candy Bark

 - 1 12 oz package white chocolate chips or white candy melts

 - 1. Melt white chocolate chips in a microwave safe bowl in microwave (1100 watts) at HIGH for 30 seconds.
 Stir well.
 Microwave an additional 30 seconds, then stir until smooth.2.
-Spread melted chocolate on a large piece of parchment paper on a baking sheet.
-You can spread it directly on the baking sheet but sometimes it is hard to remove.3.
+Spread melted white chocolate on a large piece of parchment paper on a baking sheet.
+You can spread it directly on the baking sheet but sometimes it is harder to remove.3.
 Immediately sprinkle candies on the chocolate and gently press down with your fingers.
 It's that simple.
 Let it stand 10 minutes or until firm.
 Break into pieces.